hendrikdutoit/TxtWrpr/README.rst

    :target: https://pypi.org/project/TxtWrpr/
    :alt: PyPI

-Read fixed length txt files into a structure to manipulate, enrich and export.
+Read fixed length txt files into a structure to manipulate, enrich, use or export.

 Installation
 ------------